-Problem: they take forever to cultivate, require goodwill, mutual affection, and common activities in a common life and therefore rootedness to a place
+Problem: they take forever to cultivate, require goodwill, mutual affection, and common activities in common life and therefore rootedness to a place

 E.G. Achilles and Patroclus were friends and fellow soldiers in the Achaean army.
-Also think of Frodo and Samwise Gamgee.
+Also, think of Frodo and Samwise Gamgee.
 Both of these have a common goal, see each other daily or weekly, engage in the same activities, and have a mutual but often unspoken understanding of what qualities (virtues) are good and which are evil, which will help them get to their goal, and which will stop them from goodness.

 True vs. False Friendships

-Aristotle argues that sense the essence of friendship is "common life," that it is those enduring friendships which can best claim to be friendship proper.
-Since friendships of virtue alone is perpetual, since pleasure and utility change as we age and with fashion, only friends of virtue can claim to be true friendships.
+Aristotle argues that sense the essence of friendship is "common life," that it is those enduring friendships that can best claim to be friendship proper.
+Since friendships of virtue alone are perpetual, since pleasure and utility change as we age and with fashion, only friends of virtue can claim to be true friendships.
 The unchangeability of the good is what provides a strong rock for friends of virtue.
 Thus, properly speaking, friendships of pleasure and utility are not friendships.
 In other words, if you feel lonely, this is another way of saying you desire a friend of virtue

 Obstacles to friendship are either our fault or the other's fault, or both.
 Frequently we don't want to change our schedules, open up our self or family to others, sit on our screens too long, etc. The sad but honest truth is that if we are lonely, the problem is probably with us.
 We cannot have a friend of virtue if we are not seeking virtue.
 If you are looking around and see nobody to be a friend, then you are wasting time looking around.
 Love yourself.
 Seek virtue, live the good life, run the race, and once you start running you'll discover others are running next to you.
 When you find those people, befriend them.
-Don't waste you're time waiting.
+Don't waste your time waiting.

 Concrete problems include being too driven by a hard and fast schedule, not being open to changing your Personal or Familial Rule of Life to set apart time for others, spending hours on social media, etc. Sometimes we are exhausted after coming home from work.
 This is not an excuse.
-If we come home and fall on the couch and ignore community, family, and friends, then we only do justice to our co-workers and boss, but ignore those perhaps closest to us.
+If we come home and fall on the couch and ignore community, family, and friends, then we only do justice to our co-workers and boss but ignore those perhaps closest to us.
 Our bodies must be in shape enough to have the required energy to do justice to friends.

 Do you have any friends of virtue?
 Do you want some?
 One must begin with The Good.
 If we don't know what is good, we can't possibly know if we're doing it for a friend, or know if a friend is doing it for us.
 If we jump to "being practical," we'll find ourselves unable to discern between good and bad friends.
 Seek virtue, cultivate goodness in your own soul, and then you can love your neighbor as yourself in a proper way.